-Wartburg College does not discriminate on the basis of race, age, genetics, sex, creed, color, national origin, religion, sexual orientation, gender identity, disability, or pregnancy in admission, employment, programs, or activities.
+Wartburg College does not discriminate on the basis of race, age, sex, creed, color, national origin, religion, sexual orientation, gender identity, disability, or pregnancy in admission, employment, programs, or activities.
+Wartburg College complies with Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments Acts of 1972, the Age Discrimination in Employment Act of 1975, and Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, and the Iowa Civil Rights Act.